Five practical tips for buying the best electric guitar

-We recommend the John Petrucci Signature electric guitar for those who wish to emulate Petrucci’s sound and playing.
-However, it is also very versatile for other styles.
+We recommend the John Petrucci Signature electric guitar for those who wish to emulate Petrucci's sound and playing.
+However, it's also very versatile for other styles.
 Interested?
-Take a look at thomann’s best prices.
+Take a look at thomann's best prices.

 Even though all three models are great, if we had to buy one of these three high-end electric guitars we would go for the Ibanez signature JEM70V-SFG Steve Vai.
 The reason?
 Versatility, sound quality, ample configuration possibilities for nuances, excellent quality DiMarzio microphones, and bombproof resistance.
 We believe that the Ibanez Steve Vai Signature is the best electric guitar for advanced players.